kubernetes-sigs/network-policy-api/site-src/npeps/npep-133-fqdn-egress-selector.md

       establish new connection using DNS records that are expired is not guaranteed to work.
    *  When the TTL for a DNS record expires, the implementor should stop allowing new connections to that IP.
-Existing connection will still be allowed (that's consistent with NetworkPolicy behavior on long-running connections).
+Existing connections will still be allowed (that's consistent with NetworkPolicy behavior on long-running connections).
+   *  If a DNS record is refreshed before the TTL expires (e.g., due to a new DNS query from the workload), the TTL timer should be reset based on the new response.
 1. Implementations must support at least 100 unique IPs (either IPv4 or IPv6)
    for each domain.
 This is true for both explicitly specified domains, as well as for each domain selected by a wild-card rule.
 For example, the rule